 The market decided that we wanted to see David Seymour and Marama Fox ‘dancing’.
 The market decided Mark Richardson and Duncan Garner get free reign to pontificate on matters ranging from housing to immigration.
 The market decided we needed Mike Hosking to suggest we all buy Maserati’s instead of building public transport infrastructure.
 And forthcoming on TVNZ, the market decided that we would all benefit from a season of ‘Heartbreak Island’.

 I call that Market Failure.

-Heartbreak Island is perhaps the clearest example yet of how the executives at our state-owned broadcaster have mastered the Aristotelian principle of a ‘Golden Mean’, a happy middle ground; the virtue found in that midpoint between ‘The Bachelor’ and Pornhub.
+Heartbreak Island is perhaps the clearest example yet of how the executives at our state-owned broadcaster have mastered the Aristotelian principle of a ‘Golden Mean’, the virtue found in that midpoint between ‘The Bachelor’ and ‘Pornhub’.

 Yay, more bullshit on TV!

 Claire, I suspect you probably get quite a few of these letters.
 The requests for money, the heartfelt story or the unashamedly brash request for a ‘hand out’.

 As this Government has committed to encouraging tertiary education through their comprehensive free fee schemes, what better way to promote the sector than a competitive public display of each of our Universities?
 A measly 20k is the difference between a season of University Challenge – The Podcast and another intellectually stimulating program being consigned to the dustbin.